jordancohill-1/FinalProject_s14g09/process_book.md

 I discovered that the navbar menu on mobile devices would not close when swup transitions to a new page.
 To combat this, I wrote a small Javascript snippet to close the navbar menu, if open, when swup initiates the transition animation.

+##### Storing Data with Postgres(Jordan Cohill)

+Using the psycopg2 library a connection to the local database was established and the Movies table was created.
+Next, the Pandas library was user to connect to a local json file, utilizing Pandas read_json.
+The file was iterrated and populated the Movies table with the movie path and it's IMDB rating.
+More data can be added should it be needed.

+Lastly, the output from the dominant colors process was loaded to the Colors table by repeating the psycopg2 steps above and then using Pandas read_csv.
+Linking these tables is still in process but will be done by adding a foreign key to the Colors table that references the unique ID from the movies table.